NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvs_gcp_volume.html.markdown

 * `rule_index` -  (Optional, Forces new resource)
 * `unix_read_only` - (Optional, Forces new resource)
 * `unix_read_write`- (Optional, Forces new resource)
-* `allowed_clients` - (Optional, Forces new resource) Defines the client ingress specification (allowed clients) as a comma seperated string with IPv4 CIDRs, IPv4 host addresses and host names.
+* `allowed_clients` - (Optional, Forces new resource) Defines the client ingress specification (allowed clients) as a comma separated string with IPv4 CIDRs, IPv4 host addresses and host names.
 * `nfsv3` - (Optional, Forces new resource) If enabled (true) the rule allows NFSv3 protocol for clients matching the 'allowedClients' specification.
 * `nfsv4` - (Optional, Forces new resource) If enabled (true) the rule allows NFSv4 protocol for clients matching the 'allowedClients' specification.